osisoft/sample-adh-csv_to_adh-dotnet/README.md

 - Register an Authorization Code client in ADH and ensure that the registered client in ADH contains `https://127.0.0.1:54567/signin-oidc` in the list of RedirectUris.
 For details on this please see this [video](https://www.youtube.com/watch?v=97QJjUKa6Pk)
 - Configure the sample using the file [appsettings.placeholder.json](CSVtoADH/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 - Replace the placeholders in the `appsettings.json` file with your Tenant Id, NamespaceId, and Client Id.
+The username and password fields are used for testing and can be left as is.

 ### Configure constants for connecting and authentication